 - Teaching assistants use visual cards to support hearing impaired pupils and work 1:1 with the children during lessons.

 - The majority of pupils leave school as confident swimmers.

 - All children understand the importance of health and safety in the water and confidently use water safety skills: 100% of pupils pass their water safety test by the end of Year 6.

 - 90% of pupils can confidently swim 25m.
 (36 out of 40 pupils).
 This is an increase from 2015-16 when 83% (34 out of 41 pupils ) reached the required standard, but below the 2017-18 figure (98%, 40 out of 41 pupils).
 The one child who did not meet the required standard will attend swimming lessons in 2018-19.

 - Pupils not achieving the required standard of 25m make significant progress.
 Our pupils with additional physical needs make at least good progress given their starting points in their physical development, water confidence and water safety skills.

-- In addition to the 98% of pupils who can swim to at least 25m, the school also challenges the more able swimmers.
-There has been an increase in the number of children who are confident and competent in a wide range of strokes.
-At this year’s swimming gala, our pupils won 4 gold, 3 silver and 3 bronze medals.
+- In addition to the 90% of pupils who can swim to at least 25m, the school also challenges the more able swimmers.
+There has been an increase in the number of children who are confident and competent in a wide range of strokes (33%, 13 pupils).
+At this year’s swimming gala, our pupils won 3 gold, 3 silver and 6 bronze medals.

-- Pupils demonstrate high levels of achievement in all strokes are able to compete with proficiency in elite competitions.
+- 33% of Pupils demonstrate high levels of achievement in all strokes are able to compete with proficiency in elite competitions.
 Competing in swimming galas gives some of our less academic pupils increased self-esteem.

 * Please note the expenditure on swimming is financed through the school's budget share and not the school's PE and Sports Grant.
 This report can be downloaded by clicking on the link below.